davidsonfellipe/awesome-wpo/README.md

 ## Tools

+- [Gitstar](https://dev.gitstar.ai?utm_medium=github_readme&utm_source=awesome_list&utm_campaign=davidsonfellipe_awesome-wpo) - Follow developers on GitHub and see what repos they star.
+Like a social feed for repo discovery.
 ## Analyzers

 - [Web.dev](https://web.dev/) - Get the web's modern capabilities on your own sites and apps with useful guidance and analysis from web.dev.